InvisibleCatA1/dots/README.md

 3. Run: ./install.sh
 ```

-This will install these dots on your system, and update them when you restart your computer
+This will install these dots on your system, and update them when you restart your computer if using hyprland.
+If you dont want this remove the ``exec-once = python3 ~/.config/dot_update.py`` line in ``~/.config/hypr/hyprland.conf``